PassionPenguin/PassionPenguin/README.md

 ### Tags

-* Grade 3 Student from a senior high.
-* Guangzhou.
+* Undergraduate student from HIT computer science.
 * Photographer.
 * Cycler.
 * Coder.
-* Active contributor to textbooks.
+* Active contributor to textbooks and middleschool teaching improvements.
-* Math-fever sufferer.
+* Math-fever sufferer. (indeed aftermath)
-* Java-Kotlin lover.
-* JavaScript lover.
-* Dart-Flutter lover.

-If you want to have a discussion with me on technology or just wanna to make a friend, [send me an email](mailto:penguin.zhang@qq.com) if you like! :)。
+If you want to have a discussion with me on technology or just wanna to make a friend, [send me an email](mailto:hoarfroster@outlook.com) if you like! :)。

 ### Contacts